ycechungAI/goose/CONTRIBUTING.md

 ```

 These same commands can be recompiled and immediately run using `cargo run -p goose-cli` for iteration.
-As you make changes to the rust code, you can try it out on the CLI, or also run checks and tests:
+As you make changes to the rust code, you can try it out on the CLI, or also run checks, tests, and linter:

 ```
-cargo check  # do your changes compile cargo test  # do the tests pass with your changes.
+cargo check  # do your changes compile cargo test  # do the tests pass with your changes cargo fmt   # format your code cargo clippy  # run the linter
 ```

 ### Node